How schooling in the UK compares to top-performing countries such as Finland and South Korea

 An OECD think tank noted: “One of the most striking facts about Finnish schools is that their students have fewer hours of instruction than students in any other OECD country”.

 It may be dangerous to assume that a ‘less is more’ approach is always best, however.
-In terms of maths education, the top seven countries in the 2015 PISA results were all located in east and southeast Asia.
-The education culture in countries such as top performing Singapore, China and South Korea tends to be entirely different, based on tough discipline, long hours, pressure and relentless testing.
+In terms of maths education, the top seven countries in the 2015 PISA results were all located in the east and southeast Asia.
+The Education culture in countries such as top-performing Singapore, China, and South Korea tends to be entirely different, based on tough discipline, long hours, pressure and relentless testing.

 “That is why these results are more important than just the testing of knowledge,” she said.